GiladMeirson/RuppinResearch/README.md

 ## Contact

-For more information about this research, please contact [Researcher to add preferred contact method]
+For more information about this research, please contact us Gilad.meirson@gmail.com bennybornfeld@gmail.com

-## NPM Install
-npm install @google-cloud/vertexai @google/generative-ai body compression cors dotenv express mssql openai pako parser